 'Speed Saunders' (Detective Comics #3, 1937).

 Creig Flessel was one of the original artists of DC comics.
-Born in Huntington, Long Island, he attended Alfred University in New York.
+Born in 1912 in Huntington, Long Island, he attended Alfred University in New York.
 He began his career assisting John H. Striebel on the newspaper strip 'Dixie Dugan', and additionally doing a lot of advertising work, often in comic strip form.
 His cartoons appeared in Boy's Life and Playboy, but he is best remembered for his comic book work at National/DC.

-He was present in the earliest issues of Detecive Comics (before 'Batman'), and also illustrated most of the early covers.
+Flessel was present in the earliest issues of Detecive Comics (before 'Batman'), and also illustrated most of the early covers.
 Later he worked on the original 'Sandman' and 'The Shining Knight' for Adventure Comics, and is credited as the creator of features like 'Speed Saunders', 'Hank the Cowhand', 'The Bradley Boys' and 'Pep Morgan'.

 'David Crane' (6 August 1961).